The full ad → revenue flowSave my seat

 • Scope tokens narrowly.
 One ad account per token.
 Don't issue a token with access to your entire Business Manager.

 • PAUSED until reviewed.
 The CLI defaults to it.
 Keep it that way until a human approves the spend.
-Set up your agent prompt to create freely and activate never — that's a one-line guardrail.
+Set up your agent prompt to create freely and activate never.
+That's a one-line guardrail.

 • .env, not chat.
 Same rule as the Humblytics API key.
 The token belongs in environment variables loaded from a .env file the agent sources, not pasted into a CLAUDE.md or a Slack thread.